digikar99/numericals/README.md

 These functions should be within a factor of two of numpy/torch for "common cases".
 If they are not inspite of type declarations, feel free to report an [issue](https://github.com/digikar99/numericals/issues)!

+## Planned

+- `transpose` with arbitrary axes
+- SIMD support for integer types
+- More operations from BLAS

 ## Project Predecessors

 - [sbcl-numericals](./sbcl-numericals)